upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 * dropped onto your own position to become the new top card (unless the new card would raise you by more than 4).
 * buried below a higher neighbouring point.

+Any buried cards are placed face down in a pile below the top, face up card.
+In other words, the only face up cards on the heap should be on the top of their respective piles, and the top of every pile should be a face up card.
+All other cards in the heap should be face down.
+Oh, and, keep each pile neatly stacked.

 ## FIGHT

 Any time two or more marsupials are on the same location, however fleetingly, any of them can immediately initiate a fight.